Skip to content

 A professional services research firm

-What I do: Digital strategy and operations leader within communications department responsible for brand awareness, thought leadership, business development support, product marketing, public affairs, and research dissemination consultation on client project work.
+Promoted to lead digital strategy and operations for a communications department overseeing branding, thought leadership, business development support, product marketing, public affairs, and client project work.

 AARP SERVICES, INC and INFLUENT 50 (2014 – 2016)